slipset/slipset.github.io/_posts/2018-03-10-On-Clojure-Hiring.md

 So the question is, is it easier to hire for a Clojure position than for a, say, Java position.
 To me it seems like, with the current job-marked, it doesn't really matter.
 It's hard getting good people any how.
 The one thing I can say though, is that I have a feeling we're getting fewer, but more qualified applicants for the Clojure positions.
-Which is a good thing, as it means less work on the people doing the hireing.
+Which is a good thing, as it means less work on the people doing the hiring.
 Now, if you open up to remote workers, it seems easier to get a hold of people.

 # How hard is it to bring a non-Clojure programmer up to speed?